AdamPalmar/Code_Challenge/README.md

 ## The problem
 I see the problem as two folded.

-- Find words that is an anagram of "poultry outwits ants"
+- Find words that is an anagram of sentence
-- The specific anagram must hash to 4624d200580677270a54ccff86b9610e
+- The specific anagram must hash to a specific hash

 ## Anagram definition
 https://en.wikipedia.org/wiki/Anagram.